voucherifyio/sdk-ruby-openapi-based/docs/ProductsApi.md

 Update SKU

 Updates the specified SKU by setting the values of the parameters passed in the request body.
 Any parameters not provided in the payload will be left unchanged.
-Fields other than the ones listed in the request body schema won't be modified.
+Fields other than the ones listed in the request body schema wont be modified.
 Even if provided, they will be silently skipped.

 ### Examples